parmeus/docs/docs/deprecated/find-similar.md

 ```

 ### Example 1: find similar digital selves by a specified traits
-Find similar digital selves by a specified digital self.
+Find similar digital selves by a specified digital soul.

 <!-- tabs:start -->